jspm/sver/README.md

 * `range.type: string`: Returns `'wildcard'`, `'major'`, `'stable'` or `'exact'`.
 * `range.version: Smever`: Returns the `Semver` instance corresponding to the range.
+* `range.isExact: string`: Returns true if the range is an exact version only.
+* `range.isStable: string`: Returns true if the range is a stable version range.
+* `range.isMajor: string`: Returns true if the range is a major version range.
+* `range.isWildcard: string`: Returns true if the range is the wildcard version range.
 * `range.gt(otherRange: SemverRange|string): bool`: Whether the range is greater than the other range.
 * `range.lt(otherRange: SemverRange|string): bool`: Whether the range is less than the other range.
 * `range.eq(otherRange: SemverRange|string): bool`: Whether the range is exactly the same as the other range.